MARRAKECH ~ THE CITY OF 50 SHADES OF RED

 Moroccan food is much more than tagine and couscous.
 Food is one of life’s greatest pleasures, and there is no better place to indulge your taste buds than in Marrakech.
 Thinking at all the exotic spices, the sweet desserts, …

-Here is a list of restaurants and bars we visited or that caught my attention:
+Here is a list of restaurants and bars we visited in 2020 or that caught my attention:

 • La Famille